If you’ve ever watched a kung fu movie…

 - Holden Qigong

-Note that I did not study all of these styles deeply.
-I did, however, practice a considerable amount.
+Note that I did not study all of these styles as deeply as #1.
+I did, however, practice far more than the average student.

 Although this post is mainly about qigong, it’s worth talking briefly about kung fu as well.